dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

     - If A *synchronizes with* B
     - If A *simply happens before* X, and X *simply happens before* B
       - *Simply happens before* is transitive
-  - This relation is used to more definitively reason about cross thread visibility of side effects in the face of memory reordering
+  - This relation is used to reason about cross thread visibility of side effects in the face of memory reordering
     - If operation A *simply happens before* operation B then
       - A and B don't race with each other as they have a defined ordering among them
-      - Side effects of A will be visible to B
+      - Side effects of A if not overwritten by subsequent changes will be visible to B
+      - Both the above effects are applicable only to the threads running A and B
     - This relation drives the limited visibility guarantee across two threads running the two related operations
       - This does not guarantee total modification ordering visibility across all threads which is driven by *strongly happens before*
     - In the absence of consume operations *happens before* serves the same purpose as *simply happens before*
     - In presence of consume operations *happens before* falls weak for this due to lack of transitivity
 - Strongly happens before
+  - 2do
+  - This relation is a subset of *simply happens before*
+    - If A *strongly happens before* B then A also *simply happens before* B
+    - If A *simply happens before* B then **not necessarily** A *strongly happens before* B
+    - *Strongly happens before* eliminates some pairs that are considered less strongly ordered
+  - *Strongly happens before* is used across the library to define ordering guarantees
+    - If A *strongly happens before* B then A will be seen as happening before B in all contexts
+    - If A *strongly happens before* B then all threads will agree on that ordering not immediately but eventually
+  - *Strongly happens before* is also used to define the total modification order of `memory_order_seq_cst` operations
+    - *Strongly happens before* may include operation pairs not present in the total modification order
+    - Only the `memory_order_seq_cst` operations find a place in the total modification order
+    - The total modification order uses *coherence ordered before* to place the remaining `memory_order_seq_cst` operations
   - The current definition of this relation was introduced in C++20
     - Pre C++20 *strongly happens before* was what is now defined as *simply happens before*
-    - *Strongly happens before* is used across the library to define ordering guarantees
-    - *Strongly happens before* is used to define the ordering for sequentially consistent atomic operations in their total modification order
+      - Pre C++20 this was the equivalent of *happens before* in the absence of consume operations
+      - Consequently the seq_cst total modification order was considered to be consistent with *happens before*
     - C++20 eliminated some cases from this definition because
       - They were expensive to implement correctly on weakly ordered architectures
       - The eliminated cases enforced memory ordering that did not represent compelling use cases for the extra cost
-      - **TODO validate** - It forced the inclusion of release/acquire based operations into the total ordering of sequentially consistent operations (possible ex here https://stackoverflow.com/a/50442797/2130670)
+      - The problem case was where mixed memory orders were used for synchronization
+        - For example if a `memory_order_release` release synchronized with a `memory_order_seq_cst` acquire
+        - A `memory_order_seq_cst` operation *sequenced before* the release was required to be ordered before the acquire
+        - These being `memory_order_seq_cst` operations their ordering had to be maintained across all threads
+        - The minimum ordering requirements of `memory_order_release` are not enough to enforce orderings across all threads
+        - This was not a problem for strongly ordered architectures as their operations provided more than minimum ordering
+        - For weakly ordered architectures this corner case was not enforced by the implementation used for release/acquire
+          - Covering this corner case meant making release/acquire much stronger than the minimum requirement
+          - This was not in line with the spirit of light weight release/acquire but more tending towards seq_cst
+        - **TODO - factual review and add a diagram**
   - Operation A *strongly happens before* operation B
     - If A is *sequenced before* B
       - This is the trivial case applicable for a single thread
     - If A *synchronizes with* B through sequentially consistent atomic operations
-      - This leaves out cross thread operations that enforce weaker *happens before* relations
+      - This leaves out cross thread operations like release/acquire that enforce weaker *happens before* relations
-      - Having to including these in the total modification ordering of sequentially consistent atomic operations is avoided
+        - The ordering guarantee for these is required only across the releasing and acquiring threads
+        - Requiring all threads to agree on that ordering imposes extra reordering restrictions not needed for release/acquire
     - If A and B are in a chain - A *sequenced before* X *simply happens before* Y *sequenced before* B
       - This sub case is specifically included after the above exclude of weaker *happens before* cases
       - X and Y may be weakly synchronized and hence left out of *strongly happens before*
       - But operations before X and after Y in their own threads have a stronger *happens before* between them
-      - This is due to the visibility guarantees enforced by *synchronizes with*
-      - **TODO validate** - still not clear why this should be included even if they are weaker atomic operations
-        - https://stackoverflow.com/a/50442797/2130670 might have a hint
+        - Two `memory_order_seq_cst` operations in these threads will have *happens before* relation between them
+        - The same ordering will have to be seen by other threads since they are `memory_order_seq_cst` operations
+      - **TODO validate**
     - If A *strongly happens before* X, and X *strongly happens before* B
       - *Strongly happens before* is transitive
 - Coherence ordered before